Wisconsin judge blocks governor's order limiting capacity

 MADISON, Wis.
 (AP) — A Wisconsin judge on Wednesday temporarily blocked an order from Gov. Tony Evers’ administration limiting the number of people who can gather in bars, restaurants and other indoor places, a move that comes as the state breaks records for new coronavirus cases, deaths and hospitalizations.

-The Tavern League, the lobbying group for the state's powerful bars and taverns, argued in its lawsuit that the order amounted to “defacto closure.”
+The Tavern League, the powerful lobbying group for the state's 5,000 bars, restaurants and taverns, argued in its lawsuit that the order amounted to “defacto closure.”
+It said that Palm didn't have the legal authority to issue the order, which instead should have gone through the Republican-led Legislature's rule-making process.

+A GOP-controlled legislative committee on Monday met to begin the process of creating the rule, which would then allow the Legislature to strike it down.

+Evers on Tuesday defended the order, saying it was unnecessary to issue a rule as the Tavern League and Republicans say is necessary.

+“This is a dangerous decision that leaves our state without a statewide effort to contain this virus,” she said.

-A spokeswoman for Evers did not immediately return a message seeking comment on the ruling.
+A spokeswoman for Evers did not immediately reply to a message seeking comment Wednesday on the ruling.

+But Democratic lawmakers said the attempt to undo the capacity limits order would hurt the state's pandemic response.

+“Make no mistake, if this dangerous decision stands, Wisconsin will be choosing full bars over full classrooms," tweeted state Sen. LaTonya Johnson, of Milwaukee.
+“What a pathetic set of priorities to teach our children.”

 Earlier this year, the conservative-controlled Wisconsin Supreme Court ended Evers' “safer at home” order.
-Republican lawmakers are currently suing to end the governor's statewide mask mandate.
+Republican lawmakers are currently suing to end the governor's statewide mask mandate, arguing as the Tavern League has done in this lawsuit that the order exceeded Evers' authority.
+A judge on Monday upheld the mask mandate, saying the Legislature has the power to strike it down if it wants to.

+Evers has argued that Republicans are making it more difficult for the state to deal with the pandemic.

 The Tavern League, the Sawyer County Tavern League and the Flambeau Forest Inn in the village of Winter brought the lawsuit.
 It argues that the Flambeau Forest Inn would be forced to limit its capacity to 10 people under the state order, which would include five customers and five employees needed to operate the restaurant.